 - 1. The accessory dwelling shall meet all applicable design standards for the land development district in which it is located in accordance with Chapter 5. - 2.
 The accessory dwelling shall be clearly subordinate (size, etc.) to the main structure. - 3.
-The exterior of the accessory dwelling shall be compatible with the principal residence in terms of color, siding, and roofing appearance. - F. Campers, Park Models, Tiny Homes on Wheels, Recreational Vehicles, Etc. Prohibited For Use: Campers, park models, tiny homes on wheels, travel trailers and recreational vehicles are not permitted for use as an accessory dwelling, unless granted under a temporary housing permit for emergencies.
-Manufactured housing is allowed as an accessory dwelling only if it is permitted as a use in the underlying zoning district, subject to additional standards and design guidelines in Chapters 3 and 5.
-Manufactured housing is not allowed as an accessory dwelling in Mixed-Use Overlay Districts except for the westside of the Dellwood Medium Density District and within the Railroad Overlay District.
+The exterior of the accessory dwelling shall be compatible with the principal residence in terms of color, siding, and roofing appearance. - F. Manufactured Housing, Campers, Recreational Vehicles, Etc. Prohibited For Use: Manufactured housing, campers, travel trailers and recreational vehicles are not permitted for use as an accessory dwelling.